ksamuk/pixy/docs/quickstart/quickstart.rst

 4. Install pixy
 ======
 Install pixy via the conda-forge channel.
+Also install the required htslib package from bioconda.

 .. code:: console